BronzeCrab/ud_fullstack_p4/README.md

 <h5>getSessionsByName()</h5>
 Retriving all sessions from all conferences and filter by name, specified by user.
 Very similar to `getSessionsBySpeaker()`.
 Takes `SESS_GET_REQUEST_5` (`name` StringField) as a request.
 Returns `SessionForms`.
 <h4>Query realted problem</h4>
 Check out `getSessionsNotWorkshops()` function.
 I've tried to solve this problem in code.
 I think it should work, returning all sessions wich are not workshop and before 19:00.
+The problem was that I don't know how to compare datetime objects, guess it's impossible.
+So, I've thought first query non workshops sessions, it's easy and then to make list of SessionForm form all non workshops sessions using `_copySessionToForm` function, wich is so kind to make strings from datetime objects.
+Having list of all SessionForms with all string fields I can then parse that list like `if session.startTime[0:2] <= '19'`.
+In fact I thougt about that it is better to do something like `if int(session.startTime[0:2]) <= 19`, but for example `'18' < '19'` is working in python pretty well too.
 <h3>Task 4: Add a Task</h3>
 I've added memcache entity in the end of `createSession()` function.
 Also added `getFeaturedSpeaker()` wich is returning name of the speaker from the memcache.
 Memcache key is `ABOUT_SPEAKER` definied at the top of `conference.py`.